plasticGeorge/HopfieldNetwork/README.md

 # HopfieldNetwork
-the algorithm Hopfield Neuron Network which doesn't work so well, but it's just the beginning, right?)
+The algorithm Hopfield Neuron Network which doesn't work so well, but it's just the beginning, right?)

 The I / o system is not implemented in this code, because it's training project.